zenml-io/zenml/docs/book/user-guide/production-guide/configure-pipeline.md

 # Configure your pipeline

 Now that we have our pipeline up and running in the cloud, you might be wondering how ZenML figured out what sort of dependencies to install in the docker image that we just ran on the VM.
-The answer lies in the [runner script we executed (i.e. run.py)](https://github.com/zenml-io/zenml/blob/main/examples/quickstart/run.py#L215), in particular these lines:
+The answer lies in the [runner script we executed (i.e. run.py)](https://github.com/zenml-io/zenml/blob/main/examples/quickstart/run.py#L215), in particular, these lines:

 ```python
 pipeline_args["config_path"] = os.path.join(